Nursing Facility Transition

 What is the Nursing Facility Transition Project & Money Follows the Person?

 For more information click on the links below or call the toll free (800) 261-3769) and ask about “My Community Choices.”
-If you are in the New Haven or Middlesex County areas or the Town of Shelton; then call or e-mail the Center for Disability Rights directly.
+If you are in the New Haven or Middlesex County areas or the towns of Shelton or Southington; then call or e-mail the Center for Disability Rights directly.

 For a more information on long term care issues, visit the Connecticut Long Term Care Services and Support web site.

-If you or someone you love wants to leave a nursing home, e-mail Rick Famiglietti at Center for Disabilitiy Rights, or call (203) 934-7077, Ext.
+If you or someone you love wants to leave a nursing home, e-mail Rick Famiglietti at [email protected], at the Center for Disability Rights, or call (203) 934-7077, Ext.
 15.